David Brooks (commentator): Presidents elections and candidates

+Israel

+Brooks has expressed admiration for Israel and has visited almost every year since 1991.
+He supported Israel during the 2014 Gaza War.

 In writing for The New York Times in January 2010, Brooks described Israel as "an astonishing success story".
 He wrote that "Jews are a famously accomplished group," who, because they were "forced to give up farming in the Middle Ages ... have been living off their wits ever since".
 In Brooks' view, "Israel's technological success is the fruition of the Zionist dream.
 The country was not founded so stray settlers could sit among thousands of angry Palestinians in Hebron.
 It was founded so Jews would have a safe place to come together and create things for the world."